Fire Protection, Emergency Medical Services and Rescue

 "Year in Review" is an annual report that, through words and pictures, documents Fire Department' statistics, accomplishments, events, incidents, retirements and farewells.
 All Year In Review documents are presented in PDF format and open in a new window.

 - 2012 Year In Review

 - 2009 Year In Review

 - 2006 Year In Review

 This is the final report (PDF) on the apartment fire where Volunteer Firefighter Mark Falkenhan sustained fatal injuries.
 The report was written by a Line of Duty Death Investigation Team comprised of departmental members, including representatives of the local firefighters' union and the Baltimore County Volunteer Firemen's Association.
-The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) Fire Research Laboratory conducted an analysis of the incident at 30 Dowling Circle and prepared a video of their findings.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) Fire Research Laboratory conducted an analysis of the incident at 30 Dowling Circle.

 "Who We Are, What We Do," A Slide Presentation About the Fire Department